grailbio/bigslice/README.md

 $ GO111MODULE=on go test
 ```

-If you experience errors running tests, and see `too many open files` in the logs, you can increase the maximum number of open files by running
+If tests fail with `socket: too many open files` errors, try increasing the maximum number of open files by running
 ```
-ulimit -n 2000
+$ ulimit -n 2000
 ```